TKEglin/G5EmailClient/README.md

 # G5EmailClient

 ## Requirements:
 The mailkit package must be included in the Visual Studio Project.
-Can be installed by running
+It can be installed by running

     Install-Package MailKit